h1dz/Pen-Testing/README.md

 - Make a dictionary file for bruteforcing using a URL.
 - Ping script to get a better idea what operating system the host is running and if it is up
 - Gobuster enumeration script
-- Nmap/masscan port scan script
+- Nmap port scanning script
-- Masscan Tcp and Udp ports
+- Masscan to scan Tcp and Udp ports
 - DNS enumeration

 ## Check out my Gitbooks page